NREL/WETOStack/_sources/workshops/user_workshops_2024.md

 ### Technoeconomic Analysis and Cost Modeling

-Rob Hammond, Sophie Bredenkamp, and Nick Riccobono co-hosted this workshop.

 The sections presented in this workshop are:
 - [WETO Software Stack](https://nrel.github.io/NREL/WETOStack) by Rafael Mudafort
 - [LandBOSSE](https://github.com/WISDEM/LandBOSSE) by Rob Hammond